blackcoffeexbt/LNbitsPi/README.md

 **Out of memory:** Add swap space as shown in step 0, or use a machine with more RAM.

 **Kernel build from source:** If you see the kernel being built from source, ensure you've added the `raspberry-pi-nix` Cachix cache and that your flake is using the mainline kernel override.

+### Getting Help

+If you're still having issues:
+1. Check the [Issues](../../issues) page for similar problems
+2. Create a new issue with details about your setup and error messages
+3. Include the output of `systemctl status lnbits` if the Pi boots but LNbits isn't working

 ## Development